Daily Market Update RSS

 What to Watch: Conditional action guidance, structured as "If X happens, then Y is a signal to..."
 Provides readers with concrete criteria for what to monitor and how to respond.

-Evidence Timestamp: Each story in Top Stories and Market Trends ends with a "(reported N hours ago)" timestamp.
+Evidence Timestamp: Each story in Top Stories and Market Trends ends with a relative timestamp — "(reported just now)", "(reported N min ago)", "(reported N hours ago)", or "(reported N days ago)" depending on how old the latest report in the cluster is.
 This shows the time gap between when the news was reported and when the reader is viewing the briefing, so readers can immediately judge the freshness of the information.

 4. How RSS Fields Map to UI